 Having outlined the texts, the paper will now highlight two of the key contexts for the plays’ development.
 This season of work needs to be seen in the context of Noble’s policy of new work being “defined in relation to the core of the RSC, which was classical work”, as Chambers summarises it (97).
 The “This Other Eden” season ran alongside – and in counterpoint to – the “This England” cycle of Shakespeare history plays on the company’s main stages in Stratford and London.
 In terms of suggesting a connection to the RSC’s “core” activities, we might note that Epitaph self-consciously and jokily quotes Shakespeare’s history plays throughout, and that it features such devices as soliloquy and the character David being visited by “ghosts and apparitions” of figures such as former government ministers Roy Jenkins and Jack Straw (Greengrass and Reade 2001, 59-63).
 As mentioned previously, Loveplay has its faux-Shakespearean segment, whilst by contrast Bandele explicitly renounces such a connection: “What I didn’t attempt was any kind of conscious reaction to the history plays.
 I feel that every play we write is a reaction to Shakespeare, he’s done it all!” (“Brixton Stories” 2001, n.pag.).

 A further very pertinent contextual factor, however, is the decision to revive Bernard Shaw’s Back to Methuselah (1922), in a production directed by David Fielding, which ran alongside the beginning of the “This Other Eden” season at The Pit.
 Back to Methuselah is not a history play per se; it begins with Adam and Eve in the Garden of Eden, as if Shaw is explaining the theory of Creative Evolution to an audience of children (which, for Shaw, contemporary humans effectively are).
 However, its dizzying compression of time (taking us to the “Present Day”, then 2170 AD, then 3000 AD, then 31,920 AD) seems to have been as much of an influence on “This Other Eden” as the Shakespeare history play season.
-Back to Methuselah’s jokey take on history provides a connection with parts of Loveplay, while production photos in the RSC archive reveal that the white box of The Pit was similarly stripped back for the this play and others of the season (indeed, the production records show how, behind the scenes, there was a complex division of time and space, with actors appearing in productions from the classical repertoire having to miss late or early calls because they were also performing in Back to Methuselah [“Back to Methuselah”]).
+Back to Methuselah’s jokey take on history provides a connection with parts of Loveplay, while production photos in the RSC archive reveal that the white box of The Pit was similarly stripped back for the this play and others of the season (indeed, the production records show how, behind the scenes, there was a complex division of time and space, with actors appearing in productions from the classical repertoire having to miss late or early calls because they were also performing in Back to Methuselah [“Back to Methuselah” 2001, n.pag.]).

 The Time-Hop Play

 In this section, I want to posit Loveplay and Luminosity as examples of what I shall call time-hop theatre: works that leap across centuries and millennia in order to present a distinctive view of history.
 The time-hop can be usefully defined as a contrast to the more familiar “time slip” convention.
 The “time slip” is a well-worn trope in popular culture: a character is propelled back or forth in time, often by means unknown.
-Jerome De Groot notes that time-slip narratives are “Common in science fiction, children’s novels, and graphic fiction” (129).
+Jerome De Groot notes that time-slip narratives are “Common in science fiction, children’s novels, and graphic fiction” (De Groot 2015, 129).
 At its most sophisticated, the central character in time-slip fiction experiences history with the foreknowledge of what the future looks like, and with the ethical dilemmas that such knowledge implies (De Groot 2015, 106).